Convert List of String to a String array in Java

 [NYC, New Delhi]

-Java 8 provides another simple approach to convert list of string to array of string.
-Below are the steps:
+Java 8 provides another simple approach to convert a list of strings to a string array.
+Following are the steps:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 |